Qovery/Replibyte/website/docs/faq.md

 ### How RepliByte can list the backups?
 Is there an API?

-There is no API, RepliByte is fully stateless and store the backup list into the bridge (E.g. S3) via an metadata file.
+There is no API, RepliByte is fully stateless and store the backup list into the datastore (E.g. S3) via an metadata file.

 ### How can I contact you?